KHP-Informatics/bioindocker15/README.md

 - Flocker by https://clusterhq.com/
 - ...

-## Index of Docker & Related Projects for Informatics
+## Index of Dockered & Related Projects for Informatics
 I have made a start.
 Please contribute your own repositories and knowledge.

 - [BioDocker - BioDocker.github.io](https://github.com/BioDocker/BioDocker.github.io)